vircadia/vircadia-web/docs/NotesOnConnectionAccountStates.md

 The domain-server states will be:

+* uninitialized
+* unavailable (sub-service is not available)
 * disconnected
 * connecting (requires connection URL)
 * connected
 * disconnecting
 * error

-The same states will be used for the sub-services.
+The same states will be used for the sub-services with the sub-services could potentially be "unavailable".
 Additionally, if the domain-server connection goes into the states "disconnected", "disconnecting", or "error", all of the associated sub-services will also be disconnected.

 # metaverse-server Connection

+The metaverse-server URL is fetched from the domain-server (to make sure vircadia-web and the domain-server are in sync) therefore, the metaverse-server connection cannot be initialized until the domain-server is connected.

+The metaverse-server states will be:

+* uninitialized (until domain-server is connected and URL has been fetched)
+* connecting (requesting metaverse-server info from metaverse-server)
+* connected
+* error

-The connection to the metaverse-server is via a REST API and the only state associated with the requests is the optional account access token.
-This token and the account name is stored in persistant storage and used in any restored session.
+The other metaverse-server related information is the account access token.
+If the user had previously logged in, the account name and account access token is saved in persistant storage and is re-used in the new session.

 # Session Persistance